We use affiliate links and may receive a small commission on purchases. Read more about us.

 The Double Shot, on the other hand, has shorter and less dense bristles compared to The Single and The Double Shot.
 This allows the hair to slide easily through without applying too much stress, which is optimal for styling wavy or straight and fine to thick hair.

-While these three tools are made to fit almost all hair types, our measurements show that Drybar hot air brushes have the thickest and firmest bristles on the list.
-This quality makes them the best choice for thick and long hair as they can create enough tension and penetrate unruly hair.
+While these three tools are made to fit almost all hair types, our measurements show that Drybar hot air brushes have the thickest and firmest bristles on the market.
+This quality makes them the best choice for thick and long hair, as they can create enough tension and penetrate unruly hair.

 Temperature